-As for Frequentist-based uncertainty quantification, \citet{warne2023generalised} develop a method for valid Frequentist coverage for intractable likelihoods with generalised likelihood profiles, whilst \citet{muller2013risk} obtain valid Frequentist properties in misspecified models based on sandwich covariance matrix adjustments. \citet{frazier2022bayesian} use a similar adjustment to correct for a misspecified Bayesian synthetic likelihood approach to likelihood-free inference.
-Here, a deliberate misspecification of the covariance matrix in the synthetic likelihood is used to speed-up computation.
+As for frequentist-based uncertainty quantification, \citet{warne2023generalised} develop a method for valid frequentist coverage for intractable likelihoods with generalized likelihood profiles, whilst \citet{muller2013risk} obtain valid frequentist properties in misspecified models based on sandwich covariance matrix adjustments. \citet{frazier2022bayesian} use a similar adjustment to correct for a misspecified Bayesian synthetic likelihood approach to likelihood-free inference.
+A deliberate misspecification of the covariance matrix in the synthetic likelihood is used to speed-up computation.
 Then a post-processing step compensates for the misspecification in the approximate posterior.
 Their approach does not have the goal of approximating the posterior distribution for the correctly specified model, and the post-processing step performs only a covariance adjustment without any adjustment of the mean.

 Related work has considered learning the conditional density of the posterior as a neural network \citep{papamakarios2016fast,lueckmann2017flex, greenberg2019auto}.
-Here, the conditional density estimate is updated sequentially using samples from the current approximate posterior.
-This work, termed sequential neural posterior estimation, is built upon by \citet{papamakarios2019seq} with a focus on learning a neural approximation to the likelihood, rather than the full posterior.
-We expect the theoretical framework we propose to be useful in these contexts for developing methods to stabilize the importance weights, or understanding existing attempts at this \citep[e.g.][]{deistler2022truncated}.
+In these methods, the conditional density estimate is updated sequentially using samples from the current approximate posterior.
+Sequential neural posterior estimation, as it is called, is built upon by \citet{papamakarios2019seq} with a focus on learning a neural approximation to the likelihood, rather than the full posterior.
+We expect the theoretical framework we propose to be useful in these contexts for developing methods to stabilize the importance weights, or understanding existing attempts at this \citep[\eg][]{deistler2022truncated}.